-Ligier has been something of a trendsetter in the fixed-specification prototype arena across the last decade – the French manufacturer the first to introduce a closed-cockpit LMP2 design, which has now become the norm, back in 2014.
+Ligier has been something of a trendsetter in the fixed-specification prototype arena across the last decade – the French manufacturer was the first to introduce a closed-cockpit LMP2 design, which has now become the norm, back in 2014.

 It then became one of the early adopters of the fledgling LMP3 regulations back in 2015, Ligier following close behind British marque Ginetta by introducing a lightweight prototype of its own – the JS P3.